Sofia Is For Foodies! The Best Restaurants in Sofia, Bulgaria

 What should I order first?

-Start with Shopska salad or tarator (cold yogurt-cucumber soup in summer), then try kavarma or a slow-cooked pork platter, and look for chushki burek as a starter if you’re at a traditional Bulgarian restaurant.
-For dessert, garash cake (walnut-chocolate torte) or the homestyle cheesecakes you’ll find at most bistros.
+Start with Shopska salad or tarator (cold yogurt-cucumber soup in summer), then try kavarma or a slow-cooked pork platter, and look for chushki burek as a starter at a traditional Bulgarian restaurant.
+For dessert, garash cake (walnut-chocolate torte) or the homestyle cheesecakes found at most bistros.
 Don’t leave without trying banitsa at a bakery at least once.

 What to drink with Bulgarian food?